rifathcsedu/MicroLambda/README.md

 You will see "docker" in the list.

 ## OpenFaas CLI Installation
-For installing OpenFaas-Cli, Run this commands for each RPI:
+For installing OpenFaas-Cli, Run this commands for each node:

     sudo ./installation_openfaas_amd64.sh

 after that check whether faas-cli is installed or not.
 Command:

     faas-cli version

 ## Docker Swarm Cluster
 To create Swarm cluster, run the command: